-- (5) Where intimation is given that a Presbytery nomination has not been sustained by the Council for Training in Ministry, the Presbytery concerned may request a review of the decision by the Council. - (6) Where intimation is given that the review has upheld the original decision not to nominate, the Presbytery may lodge an appeal with the Clerk of the General Assembly within 28 days. - (7) On receiving from the Clerk of Assembly notification that the nomination has been approved by the Assembly, the Presbytery shall at their next meeting formally receive the candidate as a student for the ministry under their care. - (8) When a student under the care of the Presbytery applies to be transferred to another Presbytery, the Presbytery with which he/she is connected shall, on sufficient cause being shown, give him/her credentials to that other Presbytery and shall notify the Council for Training in Ministry accordingly. - (9) (a) The Presbytery shall co-operate with the Council for Training in Ministry in supervising the life, conduct and work of the students under their care.
-Each Presbytery shall satisfy itself annually as to the continuing fitness of each student under its supervision to continue as a Candidate for the ministry.

-(b) Where the life, conduct and work of a student are considered unsatisfactory, the Presbytery, with four Assessors from the Council for Training in Ministry, shall deal with the matter and may admonish him/her, censure him/her, suspend him/her or terminate his/her candidature.
+- (5) Where intimation is given that a Presbytery nomination has not been sustained by the Council for Training in Ministry, the Presbytery concerned may request a review of the decision by the Council. - (6) On receiving from the Clerk of Assembly notification that the nomination has been approved by the Assembly, the Presbytery shall at their next meeting formally receive the candidate as a student for the ministry under their care. - (7) When a student under the care of the Presbytery applies to be transferred to another Presbytery, the Presbytery with which he/she is connected shall, on sufficient cause being shown, give him/her credentials to that other Presbytery and shall notify the Council for Training in Ministry accordingly. - (8) (a) The Presbytery shall co-operate with the Council for Training in Ministry in supervising the life, conduct and work of the students under their care.
+Each Presbytery shall satisfy itself annually as to the continuing fitness of each student under its supervision to continue as a Candidate for the ministry. - (b) Where the life, conduct and work of a student are considered unsatisfactory, the Presbytery, with four Assessors from the Council for Training in Ministry, shall deal with the matter and may admonish him/her, censure him/her, suspend him/her or terminate his/her candidature.